Flutterwave/Node-v3/documentation/virtualCard.md

 ##  Get a virtual card

-This describes how to fetch a virtual card
+This section describes how to fetch a virtual card.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');